jcolag/CreditCardValidator/README.md

 ### Quick and Dirty

 Want to just load every known (at this writing) issuer and deal with everything later?
 Make a call to `CreditCardRange.CreateDefaults()`.
 It takes an (optional) list of issuers (of enumeration class `CreditCardType`) to enumerate those that you plan to accept.
-Note that this means relying on the code to be up to date, which obviously may not be the case.
+Note that this means relying on the code to be up to date, which may not be the case at any given time, even now.

 ## Usage